What Is Endometriosis

 - Young women in the reproductive age group (20-40years)

-- Endometriosis commonly presents as infertility
+- Endometriosis commonly presents

 - Women with uterine defects like septum or bicornuate uterus(double uterus)